 But Sasha is talented, and it was no surprise that, immediately, Usher and Shakira hit their steal buttons.

-Usher and Shakira are both convinced that Sasha could help them win the season.
+Usher and Shakira are both convinced that Sasha could help them win

 But Shakira was a winner by asking Sasha not to break her heart for a second time.